-Hearing aid developer GN Hearing and Cochlear implants firm Cochlear have expanded their Smart Hearing Alliance to develop new hearing solutions for people with moderate to profound hearing loss.
+Hearing aid developer GN Hearing and cochlear implants firm Cochlear have expanded their Smart Hearing Alliance to develop new hearing solutions for people with moderate to profound hearing loss.

 The companies formed the Smart Hearing Alliance in 2015, in order to develop integrated hearing solutions and provide users with access to connectivity and wireless technology.